This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the

 Other Sites of Known Asbestos Exposure

 There have been many facilities, workplaces, industries, and buildings in South Carolina that exposed residents and workers to asbestos.
-There are far too many to name, but these are some of the known sites where people were likely exposed:
+While there are far too many to list individually, here are just a few known sites where people were likely exposed:

 - Zonolite, Enoree